 We were honoured recentlly to be part of an incredible fundraising night organised by a fantastic team at CMS Cameron McKenna.
 The night took place at London's iconic 100 Club with an awesome line up of three bands who rocked the capacity crowd until late.
 We are incredibly grateful for this brilliiant support and very glad it also involved a lot of people having a lot of fun!
 A big thank you to all involved.

 Great news from One to One Children's Fund in Kosovo is that the new minibus that we have funded is now active and the many children it transports each day are gaining huge benefits from the increased access it provides.
 Without the wheelchair accessible minibus it was impossible for many children to access the important facilities available at the Children's Centre in Pirzen.
-Pictures of the bus to follow.
+There is a picture of the bus below.
 You can read more about the project here.

 Beanstalk & SkillForce project updates